vstinner/unicode_book/unicode.rst

 Normalization
 -------------

-Unicode standard explains how to decompose a character, eg. the precomposed character ç (U+00C7, Latin capital letter C with cedilla) can be written as the sequence ¸̧ (U+0327, Combining cedilla) c (U+0043, Latin capital letter C), two characters.
-This decomposition can be useful to search a substring in a text, eg. remove diacritic is pratical for the user.
+Unicode standard explains how to decompose a character, e.g. the precomposed character ç (U+00C7, Latin capital letter C with cedilla) can be written as the sequence ¸̧ (U+0327, Combining cedilla) c (U+0043, Latin capital letter C), two characters.
+This decomposition can be useful to search a substring in a text, e.g. remove diacritic is pratical for the user.
 The decomposed form is called Normal Form D (NFD) and the precomposed form is called Normal Form C (NFC).

 +------+--------+----------------+